Frequently Asked Questions about Disaster Recovery

 Q. What do I do if I don't have any insurance on my property?

-A. If your property is uninsured, you will not receive any claim payments from an insurance company.
+A. If you don’t have insurance, you won’t receive any claim payments from an insurance company.
 If a disaster has been declared, contact the Texas Division of Emergency Management by phone at 512-424-2138 or online at www.txdps.state.tx.us/dem/index.htm.
-You may contact the Federal Emergency Management Agency (FEMA).
-FEMA is available seven days a week from 7 a.m. to 10 p.m. at 1-800-621-3362, online at www.fema.gov, or on the new FEMA mobile website at m.fema.gov.
-You may need to rely upon your own resources and help from your community.
-The American Red Cross (1-800-733-2767 or www.redcross.org) may be able to assist you in your recovery.
+You may contact the Federal Emergency Management Agency online at fema.gov or by calling 1-800-621-3362.
+For immediate needs, the American Red Cross (1-800-733-2767 or redcross.org) may be able to help.

 Q: Our house was destroyed, should we continue to pay our insurance premiums?

-A: Check with your lender before you stop paying premiums.
+A. Check with your lender before you stop paying premiums.
 Most homeowner policies have liability coverage that will pay if someone working on your property is injured, and you are sued and found legally responsible.
 Homeowner policies also cover personal property when it is away from your home.
 If you removed your personal property before the fire, it may still be covered.
-If you move to a rental property, you may wish to consider renters insurance.
-Discuss your insurance needs with your agent.
+If you move to a rental property, you may want to buy renters insurance.
+Talk to your agent about your needs.